 I’m a freelancer so I don’t have an official title.
 I change it depending on what the client would prefer to call me.
 For example, I’m Software Developer to some clients while Web Designer to others.
-For what I call myself as head of my company, Pixelswithin, I switch from being Director to Principal to Consultant.
+As head of my company, Pixelswithin, I switch from being Director to Principal to Consultant.

-I like being a freelancer/consultant/entrepreneur because there’s no boundaries and really no one telling you what to do.
+I like being a freelancer/consultant/entrepreneur because there’s no boundaries and no one telling you what to do.
 If I want to solve a problem, there’s a variety of tools I can use, whether from a business, design, or whatever perspective.
 I have a lot of faith in myself as a figure-outter, so I like this role because there’s not a ceiling on what I can impact or earn.
-In the full-time roles I’ve had in the past, there was definitely a limit to how much I could impact (as a designer I couldn’t touch production code, things like that) as well as a salary limit.
+In the full-time roles I’ve had in the past, there was definitely a limit to how much I could impact.
+For example, as a designer I couldn’t touch production code.
+There was also a salary limit.

 Walk me through a typical day in your role.
 What activities do you engage in?
 What types of meetings do you join?
 When’s lunch?

 First I wake up at around 7AM.
 I go through my morning routine of getting ready, then a bit later, I do my bird’s morning routine.
 I take her out of her cage, feed her, all that.
-I make some coffee and, most of the time if I’m being honest, I browse Twitter or check my email while I finish that off.
+I make some coffee and browse Twitter or check my email while I finish that off.
 On some mornings I will write with an app called Cold Turkey Writer that locks you out of the rest of your computer until you hit your writing goal, in minutes or words.
 I write because knowing how to communicate your thoughts is key when you’re remote.
 Plus I’m a Virgo moon, so I’m obligated to write.

 At this point, I check my calendar to see what tasks I have blocked off.
 I love calendar blocking!
 It takes so much off my mind.
 I do it often as “pre-work” so I don’t have to think about it.
 For projects, I’ll create a new calendar at the beginning and map out the project milestones and tasks to the deadline.
 For personal or miscellaneous events, I’ll do the calendar blocking thing the night before and a week out.
-For meetings, I’ll link people to my Calendly so they can find themselves a slot that works for both of us.
+If I have meetings, I’ll link people to my Calendly so they can find themselves a slot that works for both of us.
 Meetings are usually with stakeholders to discuss the beginnings of a milestone.
-(The rest of the process is over email.)
+The rest of the process is over email.

 In a day, I’ll have client-side design tasks, such as user interviews or designing a few screens, and client-side development tasks like building out components.
 I’ll also have business development tasks like blogging or smoothing out processes, plus side project design or development tasks.

 Lunch is around 1, or the time when I start getting unfocused and realize humans need food.
 I work about 6 hours a day, sometimes up to 9 if there’s a lot to do.
-At the end of the day, I’ll wind down with a book or something, but I’ll occasionally grab my laptop and touch some things up, especially on the business development side which really excites me when I have something good going.
+At the end of the day, I’ll wind down with a book or something.
+Occasionally, I’ll grab my laptop and touch some things up, especially on the business development side which really excites me when I have something good going.

 What skills/technologies help you succeed?

 Knowing how to learn and how to Google are probably the most important skills for me.
-I will sometimes get asked how I know so much about a topic, when the answer is I read a single book dedicated to it or just found one great overview article.
-Curiosity over a range of topics helps too because then I can connect dots across disciplines.
+I will sometimes get asked how I know so much about a topic.
+The answer is I read a single book dedicated to it or just found one great overview article.
+Curiosity over a range of topics helps, too, because then I can connect dots across disciplines.